The Dürer Competition is now open internationally! Click here for details.

 At this point we definitely have to mention that the organising team traditionally consists of young people, mostly university students studying maths.
 This dates back to the early years of the competition, and ever since then, we can regularly welcome former competitors as new organisers.
 The success of the competition depends on this community, consisting of 30 to 70 people.
 Some of them have been organisers for 10 years already (and still take part enthusiastically, even alongside a full-time job) and some of them take important responsibilities as first-year undergraduates already.

 This is the spirit in which we have been organising the contest for 12 years.
 The competition attracts more and more students and schools with each year.
 In the 2019–20 academic year, approximately 700 students competed in the high school maths categories.

-The problems of the 12th and 13th Dürer competition are now available in English, together with full solutions as well!
+The problems of the 12th, 13th, 14th and 15th Dürer competitions are now available in English, together with full solutions as well!
 You can check them here.